 Lukas Retschmeier

-I have recently started a PhD at Providentia at BARC at the University of Copenhagen under the supervision of Rasmus Pagh.
-My research area is that of Differential Privacy.
+I am a second-year PhD student at Providentia at BARC at the University of Copenhagen under the supervision of Rasmus Pagh.
+My research area is that of Differential Privacy currently working on private graph algorithms with applications to private synthetic data generation.

-Prior, I worked as a PLM consultant for Atos in my vibrant home city Munich.
-During this time, I had the opportunity to contribute my expertise to a variety of international projects in the manufacturing and automotive industries where I led the design and implementation of innovative solutions utilizing the PLM suite Siemens Teamcenter.
-I am proficient with a broad range of technologies and tools, including Java with the Spring Framework, AngularJS, Siemens Teamcenter, and Docker.
+Before that, I worked as a PLM consultant for Atos in my vibrant home city, Munich.
+I am proficient with various technologies and tools, including Java with the Spring Framework, AngularJS, Siemens Teamcenter, and Docker.
 Furthermore, I supported various tender offerings from a technical side and gained a lot of experience in supervising interns.
 For a detailed overview of my projects, have a look at my CV.
-I am a strong advocate of agile methodologies like Scrum.

 Research